sebspion/reqs/draft-selander-lake-reqs.md

 These steps provide an example of a migration path in limited scoped steps from simple to more robust security bootstrapping and provisioning schemes where each step improves the overall security and/or simplicity of deployment of the IoT system, although not all steps are necessarily feasible for the most constrained settings.

-In order to allow for these different schemes, the AKE must support PSK (shared between two nodes), RPK and certificate-based authentication.
+In order to allow for these different schemes, the AKE must support PSK- (shared between two nodes), RPK- and certificate-based authentication of the Diffie-Hellman key exchange.

 Bandwidth is a scarce resource in constrained-node networks.
-To minimize the bandwidth consumption it is therefore desirable to support transporting the certificates by reference rather than by value.
+To minimize the bandwidth consumption it is therefore required to support transporting the certificates by reference rather than by value.
-Considering the wide variety of deployments the AKE must support different schemes for transporting and identifying credentials, see Section 2 of {{I-D.ietf-cose-x509}}.
+Considering the wide variety of deployments the AKE must support different schemes for transporting and identifying credentials, including those identified in Section 2 of {{I-D.ietf-cose-x509}}.

 The common lack of a user interface in constrained devices leads to various credential provisioning schemes.
 The use of RPKs may be appropriate for the authentication of the AKE initiator but not for the AKE responder.